 2. Be yourself

 So when you go out, you normally wear jeans and a nice top, maybe throw a decent pair of heels on.
 Then you see his photo on the Internet.
 He’s wearing expensive designer clothes, his shoes look a bit flash too.
 You buy a bodycon dress a size smaller so not one, but two pairs of Spanx have to be dragged on to hold in your slight muffin top.
 Then, all you can think about throughout the date is whether your dress is going to split at the seam before or after the second drink.
 Or worse still, you are going to die of suffocation.
 Yes, that’s a bit extreme and of course, you want to look nice.
 But, don’t pretend you are someone or something that you are not.
 If it works out, you are both going to end up on the sofa in joggers and baggy T-shirts anyway.
 So just be you.
 Wonderful you!

 3. Understand jealousy

 Jealousy is not only a wasted emotion, but it’s also very destructive for both sides of a relationship.
 It’s all very well people telling you this, I know.
 But my advice is to find the cause for your insecurities.
 Nobody can make you feel jealous.
-In fact nobody can make you feel any emotion.
+In fact, nobody can make you feel any emotion.
 You do it all by yourself.
-There is always going to be somebody younger, prettier and more successful than you in this world.
-And, whatever you try to do, you can’t control or stop somebody else doing something either.
-So my tip is when jealousy rises its ugly head is, don’t let it out publicly, go to a room on your own, scream, take a deep breath, then realise your own sense of worth.
-And, then if you feel that your feelings were justified, see Tip 4.
+There is always going to be somebody younger, prettier, and more successful than you in this world.
+And, whatever you try to do, you can’t control or stop somebody else from doing something either.
+So my tip is when jealousy raises its ugly head is, don’t let it out publicly, go to a room on your own, scream, take a deep breath, then realize your own sense of worth.

 4. Communicate without confrontation